byuflowlab/GXBeam.jl/docs/src/index.md

 Author: Taylor McDonnell

-**GEBT.jl** is an (almost) pure Julia implementation of Geometrically Exact Beam Theory, based on the similarly named open source [GEBT code by Wenbin Yu](https://cdmhub.org/resources/367) and its associated papers[[1]](#1)[[2]](#2).
+**GEBT.jl** is an (almost) pure Julia implementation of Geometrically Exact Beam Theory, based on the similarly named open source [GEBT code by Wenbin Yu](https://cdmhub.org/resources/367) and its associated papers[[1]](@ref References)[[2]](@ref References).
 The "almost" here refers to the fact that the Fortran library ARPACK is used for eigenvalue computations.
 Otherwise the code is written with pure Julia and should work with custom types and automatic differentiation packages such as [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl).

 ## Package Features
  - Performs multiple types of analyses including: